 We can’t recall whether it was Horace Greeley or the Village People who first said, “Go West, young man,” but many of the NBA’s top stars certainly heeded the call this summer.
 Paul George, Jimmy Butler, Paul Millsap, and Jeff Teague all packed their bags and made the move from the Leastern conference.

 Their mass migration has added to the growing imbalance between the two conferences and played a big role in the win total projections recently set by the Westgate Las Vegas Sportsbook.
 The Sin City odds makers believe the Golden State Warriors will run away with the regular season and have selected five Western teams among their top seven finishers.

 Yesterday we took a look at the lowly East, and today we examine how things will play out in the West.
 We’ll provide you with Westgate’s predictions and will tell you whether to take the over or under on each team.
-If you trust our opinion, or your own, head to any of our most-trusted sportsbooks, like Bovada or SIA, to make a wager.
+If you trust our opinion, or your own, head to any betting site on this list, like Bovada or SIA, to make a wager.

 Golden State Warriors – Over 67.5